 Global market uncertainty continues but the brakes are still on for the Australian cash rate

-Over half way through 2018 and market uncertainty continues.
-Escalating trade tensions are taking their toll on world financial markets along with a generally uncertain political environment – are the USA and Europe allies or foes?
+We are now over half way through 2018 and market uncertainty continues.
+Escalating trade tensions and political uncertainty are taking their toll on world financial markets.
+Are the USA and Europe allies or foes?
 How far will China’s tariff war go with the US?
 Where to next for interest rates globally and how quickly?

 The most recent figures from APRA show that household deposits (cash and term deposits) in Australia have hit an all time high of $895bn.
 To put this into perspective, in June 2007 before the GFC, household savings were only $260bn.
 Currently in SMSFs alone we have around $170bn of deposits.